 The Borough Market is one of Britain’s oldest food markets, as it has been around since the middle ages.
 An 18th century Act of Parliament declared the market an “estate for the use and benefit of the local community, forever.”
 Therefore, you shouldn’t rush your visit there, as it isn’t going anywhere soon.

 If you are going there alone, it is recommended that you go hungry.
 Your mission will be to try as many delicacies as possible.
 Most food stalls are happy to treat you with a free sample before you buy and trust us, you can dive straight in!
 Food’s a little bit pricier than you would expect, but at least you can try before you buy.
+On the other hand, if you’re searching for something more filling, take a look at our guide on the best restaurants in London.

 8. Visit the “School of Life”